 The risks and possible side effects of the surgery

 When you can return to your normal activities

 If the surgery will leave scars and what they will look like

 You’ll also meet the anesthesiologist.
+This is the doctor who will give you medicine drugs (called anesthesia) during surgery so you're in a deep sleep and don't feel pain.
 You can ask questions about the anesthesia and how it will affect you.
 Just before your surgery, an anesthesiologist or a nurse anesthetist will give you the anesthesia.
-This will make you fall asleep so you don’t feel pain.

 After your surgery